timJFrame/sei-project-1/README.md

 <h3>Functionality</h3>

 <h4>Player Movement</h4>
 <p>Next I implemented Harrys movement.
 Here I used a switch statement that checked what arrow key had been pressed using keyboard event keycodes.
 Once the keycode was determined the correct movement was returned by the switch statement.
 At this point I found that Harry would need to be rotated to give more realistic vertical movement and flipped to give a more realistic horizontal movement.
-For the vertical movement I used a series of classes with different degrees of rotation and for the horizontal movement I flipped the original Harry gif in photoshop and applied it to a new class. </p>
+For the vertical movement I used a series of CSS classes with different degrees of rotation and for the horizontal movement I flipped the original Harry gif in photoshop and applied it to a new CSS class. </p>

 <h4>Voldemort Ghost Movement</h4>
 <p>The next step was getting the Voldemort ghosts to move.
 The ghosts needed to move randomly but also track Harry’s movement.
 For the random movement I made an array of movements and created a function that would randomly pick a movement.
 From there I used an if statement that would apply the movement that corresponded to the randomly selected movement.</p>